 Welcome to the online home of Frances O’Roark Dowell, award-winning author of Dovey Coe, The Secret Language of Girls, Ten Miles Past Normal, Shooting the Moon and other novels for young readers.
-The learn about all of Frances’s books, be sure to check out the Books section of this web site.
-Students doing research will most most of the information they are looking for on the Biography and FAQ (Frequently Asked Questions) pages.
+To learn about all of Frances’s books, be sure to check out the Books section of this web site.